|A – E||F – M||N – Z|

 - Jury – a group of normally 12 members of the public who decide if a defendant in a Crown Court trial is either guilty or not guilty of an offence, based on evidence presented in court.

-- Licence – this is a period of time after an offender is released from prison where they have abide by certain restrictions or risk being sent back to prison.
-These restrictions can include where someone lives, what work they do, where and when they can go out and will require them to see their supervising officer.
-How long an offender spends on licence depends when the offence was committed and what sentence was passed, for more information click here.
+- Licence – this is a period of time after an offender is released from prison where they must abide by certain restrictions or risk being sent back to prison.
+These restrictions can include where someone lives, what work they do, where and when they can go out, and will require them to see their supervising officer.
+How long an offender spends on licence depends when the offence was committed and what sentence was passed.
+For more information click here.

-- Life sentence – there are different types of life sentence, but in essence, the sentence lasts for the rest of the offender’s life.
-They will serve a period in prison set by the court and then only be released if the Parole Board thinks they are not a risk to the public.
+- Life sentence – there are different types of life sentence but, in essence, the sentence lasts for the rest of the offender’s life.
+They will serve a period in prison set by the court and be released only if the Parole Board thinks they are not a risk to the public.
 However, they can be recalled to prison at any time if at risk of breaking the terms of their parole.
 For the most serious cases, a ‘whole life order’ can be given, meaning the offender will spend the rest of their life in prison.

 - Lord Chancellor – government minister and member of the cabinet who is also the Secretary of State for Justice.

 - Lord Chief Justice – the Head of the Judiciary and President of the Courts in England and Wales.
 The Lord Chief Justice is also president of the Sentencing Council.

 - Magistrates – also known as Justices of the Peace (JPs).
 Magistrates are volunteers, aged between 18 and 70, who need no legal qualifications.
 They are given training and sit in magistrates’ courts as a bench of three, assisted by a legal adviser.
 Magistrates hear 95 per cent of all criminal cases in England and Wales.